 The U.S. placed tactical nuclear weapons under NATO's control beginning in July 1953 as a key element of Forward Strategy.
 The first nuclear weapons arrived in Europe (Great Britain) in September 1954.
-Transfers followed to Germany between March and May 1955, Italy (1957), Turkey (1959), the Netherlands (1960), Greece (1960), and finally Belgium (1963).
-By 1971, NATO had 7,300 nuclear weapons in Europe, about half of which were stationed in West Germany.
+Transfers followed to Germany between March and May 1955, Italy (1957), Turkey (1959), the Netherlands (1960), Greece (1960), and finally Belgium (1963).6 By 1971, NATO had 7,300 nuclear weapons in Europe, about half of which were stationed in West Germany.

-German Chancellor Konrad Adenauer explicitly approved the stationing of U.S. nuclear weapons in the FRG.
-The German public did not learn of the existence of nuclear weapons on German state territory until two years later on March 15, 1957, by U.S. forces.
+German Chancellor Konrad Adenauer explicitly approved the stationing of U.S. nuclear weapons in the FRG.7 The German public did not learn of the existence of nuclear weapons on German state territory until two years later on March 15, 1957, by U.S. forces.
 Just five days later, NATO Supreme Allied Commander General Norstadt made the surprising announcement that in the event of war U.S. nuclear weapons would also be handed over to allies, such as the Bundeswehr.
-Shortly thereafter, Chancellor Adenauer expressed his interest in providing the Bundeswehr with nuclear delivery systems.
-Within ten years, Bundeswehr already had a large number of such systems.
+Shortly thereafter, Chancellor Adenauer expressed his interest in providing the Bundeswehr with nuclear delivery systems.8 Within ten years, Bundeswehr already had a large number of such systems.
 Nuclear weapons dominated military thinking.
-When purchasing the Starfighter fighter-bomber, the German government even refrained from providing for conventional armament.
+When purchasing the Starfighter fighter-bomber, the German government even refrained from providing for conventional armament.9

 NATO's initial strategy of "massive retaliation" was replaced in 1968 by the strategy of "flexible response."
-However, NATO explicitly kept open the option of being the first to use nuclear weapons.
+However, NATO explicitly kept open the option of being the first to use nuclear weapons.10

 The end of the East-West confrontation with the fall of the Berlin Wall and the disintegration of the Warsaw Treaty Organization dramatically changed the security environment in Europe.
 Thousands of tactical nuclear weapons were withdrawn under the mutually unilateral disarmament commitments of Presidents Bush, Gorbachev, and Yeltsin in 1991-92.
-The number of U.S. nuclear weapons stockpiled in Europe dropped to about 700 by July 1992 and to about 480 by the mid-1990s, and planned modernization projects for tactical nuclear weapon types in Europe were gradually halted.
+The number of U.S. nuclear weapons stockpiled in Europe dropped to about 700 by July 1992 and to about 480 by the mid-1990s, and planned modernization projects for tactical nuclear weapon types in Europe were gradually halted.11

 NATO's new strategic concept, adopted in 1991/92, continued to consider as the "supreme guarantee of the Alliance's security" the strategic nuclear weapons on submarines that the United States and Great Britain would assign to NATO in the event of conflict.
 The sub-strategic nuclear weapons stationed in Europe are intended as a link to ensure that Europeans participate broadly in the risks, roles, missions and responsibilities of NATO's nuclear strategy.
 "Adequate forces" are to remain in Europe.
+12 due to extensive construction work and will be relocated to Nörvenich Air Base in North Rhine-Westphalia.
+BT-Drucksache 19/12524.

-The new Strategic Concept, adopted by NATO Allies on 19/20 November 2010, commits for the first time to the goal of a nuclear-weapon-free world, while reaffirming the principle of nuclear deterrence until the complete destruction of all nuclear weapons in the world.
+The new Strategic Concept, adopted by NATO Allies on 19/20 November 2010, commits for the first time to the goal of a nuclear-weapon-free world, while reaffirming the principle of nuclear deterrence until the complete destruction of all nuclear weapons in the world.13